Grab beats quarterly revenue estimates on resilient consumer spending

-Grab Holdings beat analysts' expectations for third-quarter revenue on Monday, supported by robust consumer spending on ride-hailing and food-delivery services as its platform expansion draws in additional users.
+Grab beat analysts' expectations for third-quarter revenue on Monday (Nov 3), supported by robust consumer spending on ride-hailing and food-delivery services as its platform expansion draws in additional users.

 Grab has also focused on more affordable ride-hailing and food-delivery options to attract cost-conscious consumers in an attempt to give itself a buffer against spending downturns.